HunterKane/Python---Skill-Understanding-Projects/README.md

 # Python---Skill-Understanding-Projects

-This project was created to demonstrate my skills and understanding of many important functions used by Data Scientists.
-I will completes sections fo code to demonstrate it.
+This project was created to develop my skills and understanding of many important visualizations and Machne Learning skills used by Data Scientists.
+I will completes sections of code to demonstrate it.

 1)  Use matplotlib and seaborn for data visualizations
 2)  Use plotly for interactive visualizations